zachhanke/geektool-3/NerdTool/resources/readme.txt

         is displayed.

         Display
+            Encoding: The encoding that will be used to evaluate the output data.
             Alignment: Align text either left, center, right, or justified.
             Wrap output: Soft-wrap a line when it reaches the end of the window.
             Drop shadow: Display a drop shadow on the text.
             Colorize output: Evaluate color, intensity, and underline ANSI escape sequences.
 Colors can be customized via the `Customize' button.
             Background: The background color of the text.
             Text: The foreground color of the text.
             Font: Click to change the size and typeface of font.

         Window
             Shadow: Display a drop shadow on the log windows.
             Always on top: Instead of being below all windows, put the log above all other windows.
-            x,y: Cartesian coordinates of the log window, in pixels.
+            Size to screen: Keep the size of the window the full size of the screen, even when the monitor resolution changes. x,y: Cartesian coordinates of the log window, in pixels.
 The location 0,0 is in top-left corner of the screen and the origin of the window the top left corner.